The Australian National Radiation Dose Register

 All personal information is handled in accordance with the Privacy Act 1988 (Cwlth).
 Please refer to the ANRDR Privacy Statement for further information on the storage and use of personal information.

-The ANRDR is used to maintain a registered worker’s cumulative dose history from data disclosed by their employer(s).
-It ensures that their dose history remains retrievable, regardless of whether a worker changes employers, moves to a different jurisdiction, or if an employer ceases to exist.
+If your employer is registered with the ANRDR, we will maintain your cumulative dose history on your behalf.
+It ensures that your dose records remains retrievable, regardless of whether you change employers, move to a different jurisdiction, or if your employer ceases to exist.

-The data maintained in the Register is used to produce industry trends and comparisons across different work practices.
-This information will assist in developing better work practices to improve radiation safety for occupationally exposed workers in Australia.
+The data maintained in the dose register is used to produce industry trends and comparisons across different work practices.
+This information may be used to show just how effective radiation protection programs are, and may help in establishing guidelines to support dose optimisation for workers.
 The published data will not identify or reveal personal information about individuals or details about employers who are registered with the ANRDR.